shlienlab/raccoon/docs/classification.rst

 Clusters assignment is calculated by averaging the nearest neighbours classes and weighting them as a function of their distance.

-To run this classifier, :code:`savemap` must be active during the clustering step.
+To run this classifier, :code:`save_map` must be active during the clustering step.

 A wrapper function is available